 - Information workers/ librarians at all stages of their careers.

 Doing more with less: How information professionals can survive and thrive.
-ALISS conference 18th August 2016- papers being added.
+ALISS conference 18th August 2016- papers available.

 AGM June 2016 – Copyright Keeping legal and advising our users.
 Senate House London.
 Papers now online!